Skip to main content

 • Review policies regularly based on employee feedback

-• Train managers on hybrid working feedback
+• Train managers on hybrid working policies and consistent application

 Where employers fail to comply with UK flexible working rules, there can be legal and operational consequences.
 Under UK employment law, employees may raise a formal grievance or escalate the issue to an employment tribunal if their statutory right to request flexible working is not handled reasonably.
 Poor compliance can lead to reputational damage, lower employee trust, and reduced retention, particularly where hybrid working expectations are not applied consistently across the organisation.